HeinzLabPurdue/NEL/Nel_matlab/CAPfmasked/README.md

  * Masker and click attenuations can be set independently with the GUI and are handled by the PA attenuators.

+*Folders (04/2022):*
+ * *regular_expe*: around 150 maskers that were used for the main paper explaining the method (*estimation of cochlear freq. selectivity*)
+ * *regular_expe_short*: same kind of expe, 68 maskers.
+Only probes: 3,4,5,6 kHz.
+Can be used for expe on compressive nonlinearities before *5kHz_difflevels*
+ * *5kHz_difflevels*: various maskers with varying part around 5 kHz.
+To be presented with different sound levels.
+ *  * *5kHz_difflevels_lowered*: same, but frequencies are lowered by a ~0.9 mult. factor.

 Typical experiment
 ----